www.RogerWendell.com

 - Matches and Fire Starter - A good supply of matches (protected against

-moisture) and at least two butane lighters.
+moisture), at least two butane lighters, and "fire starter."
 "Fire Starter" is any type of material

-that can be used to ensure that the fire stays lit and grows, even during wet
+that can be used to ensure that a fire can be lit (and grows), even during wet

 - Headlamp or Flashlight with extra bulb and batteries - Headlamps are